 By the time the Fair Housing Act of 1968 was passed, the suburban zoning pattern of the County was already in place and racial and socio-economic housing patterns were already established.
 Many single-family dwelling lots were not affordable to people of color, which made them exclusionary.
-To date, 63 percent of houses in Anne Arundel County are single-family detached dwellings.
+To date, 63 percent of houses in Anne Arundel County are single-family dwellings.
 Current zoning allows multifamily apartments and condominiums in only 8 percent of the land in the County.
 To provide a greater choice of housing for everyone throughout the County, strategies should be developed to address housing inequity and promote diversity in our communities.

-Equity concerns related to the built environment also include disproportionate exposure to air and noise pollution and lack of transportation options to provide equal access.
+Equity concerns related to the built environment also include disproportionate exposure to air and noise pollution.
 Concentrations of industrial operations in the north of the County, proximity to Baltimore Washington International Thurgood Marshall Airport, and sand and gravel mines in South County all create risks of elevated exposure to air and noise pollution to nearby communities.